 In this modern-day take on Beatrix Potter's classic tale, Peter Rabbit (voiced by James Corden) and his fury crew take on their sadistic Mr. McGregor, who is intends to keep the "vermin" off his property.
 The bunnies and McGregor are both vying for the heart of their neighbor, Bea, and the duel is anything but sweet.
 Though funny and charming, this flick might be best for older rabbits who are able to handle more mature content.
 Rated PG.

 If you thought NYC winters were rough, just be glad you're not hanging around this crew while they battle the Paleolithic ice age!
 There's frigid fun aplenty with a variety of films in the franchise.
 Rated PG.

 101 Dalmatians (1961)

-Forget today’s supervillains: Cruella De Vil, whose life goal is to make a luxurious fur coat out of puppies, is the most evil of all.
-After two adult Dalmatians fall in love (and make their owners Anita and Roger fall in love, too), their litter of fifteen puppies draws the eye of none other than Ms. De Vil (who will stop at nothing to have them in her clutches).
-Will the puppies (and their parents) be able to escape Cruella and her criminal cronies?
+Forget today’s supervillains: Cruella de Vil, whose life goal is to make a luxurious fur coat out of puppies, is the most evil of all.
+After two adult Dalmatians fall in love (and make their owners Anita and Roger fall in love, too), their litter of 15 puppies draws the eye of none other than Ms. de Vil, who will stop at nothing to have them in her clutches).
+Will the pups and their parents be able to escape Cruella and her criminal cronies?
 Rated G.